Professor, Faculty of Science - Chemistry

 There are currently openings at all levels, and funding opportunities abound for high calibre students.

-Principles, methods, and experimental applications emphasizing solution phase equilibria, titrimetry, volumetric laboratory skills, evaluation of experimental data, and experimental applications of electrochemistry.
-Includes examples of organic and inorganic analysis.
+Principles, methods, and experimental applications emphasizing solution phase equilibria, titrimetry, volumetric laboratory skills, evaluation of experimental data, and applications of electrochemistry to analytical measurements.
+Includes examples of organic and inorganic analyses.
 Prerequisite: CHEM 102.

 Concepts and techniques in chromatography, mass spectrometry, and chromatography/MS combinations.
 Examples of modern instrumentation as well as applications to chemical, biochemical, and biomedical analysis.
 Prerequisite: CHEM 313.